EPCOT Food & Wine Festival Booth Menus, Photos & Reviews

-This Global Marketplace guide shares prices, reviews, and photos of every dish on ALL booth menus at the 2023 EPCOT International Food & Wine Festival.
-Basically, everything you’ll need to know about every snack & dessert at Walt Disney World’s flagship foodie event, along with 100+ food & beverage photos.
+This Global Marketplace guide shares ALL booth menus at the EPCOT International Food & Wine Festival.
+It covers everything you’ll need to know about every snack & dessert at Walt Disney World’s flagship foodie event, along with 100+ food & beverage photos, prices, and reviews.

-The 2023 EPCOT International Food & Wine Festival at Walt Disney World will run from mid-July until November 18, 2023.
-See our Guide to the 2023 EPCOT International Food & Wine Festival for everything you need to know, including savvy strategy for beating the crowds, saving money, and best enjoying the event.
+For starters, Walt Disney World has not yet announced any details or even dates for the 2025 EPCOT International Food & Wine Festival at Walt Disney World.
+However, our Guide to the 2025 EPCOT International Food & Wine Festival covers everything you need to know, including predicted dates, savvy strategy for beating the crowds, saving money, and best enjoying the event.

-As such, this booth guide is useful if you want to get a jumpstart on “research” or building anticipation, but it’s not a final listing of menus.
-Once the 2023 Epcot International Food & Wine Festival starts, we’ll spend the first several days of the event eating everything.
-Literally.
-We’ve done that for the past decade, and the “tradition” continues in 2023.
-As always, this is a work-in-progress–an arduous task sacrificing waistline and wallet, but someone has to do it!
+This booth guide is useful if you want to get a jumpstart on “research” or building anticipation.
+Once the 2025 EPCOT International Food & Wine Festival starts, we’ll spend several days of the event eating everything.
+We’ve done that for the past decade, and the “tradition” will continue again Labor Day weekend and beyond.

+For now, the below reviews still reflect last year’s prices, photos & reviews.
 These links to each of the Global Marketplace booths offer menus, food photos, capsule reviews, and some of our picks.
-Each one opens in a new tab, so you can click away and start planning your culinary tour of EPCOT…
+Each one opens in a new tab, so you can click away and start planning your culinary tour of EPCOT.

 - Alps Booth – Menu, Food Photos & Reviews